rockola/scad-preview/README.md

 ## Keybindings

-You can rotate the preview image with following keys :
+You can rotate the preview image with the following keys :

 - *<right>*, *l*     : rotate+ around z-axis
 - *<left>*, *h*      : rotate- around z-axis